danielmhair/angular-training/docs/data-management.md

 The `connect` method is called when mat-table is initialized.
 It expects an observable to be returned.
 In our case, we return the `data$` as an observable.

-When we `disconnect`, we complete the `data$` observable.
+The `disconnect` method is called when mat-table is destroyed.
+In this case, we need to complete the `data$` observable so that it doesn't keep subscribing.
 This is important to prevent memory leaks.

 ### `data$` class member
 For our data source, we need a way to manage the data.
 We will use a [BehaviorSubject](https://www.learnrxjs.io/learn-rxjs/subjects/behaviorsubject)